 If you are lying flat or slumped in your bed or chair, you will find it difficult to take a deep breath.
-It is easier to take deep breaths in an upright position.
-Use pillows to make you comfortable.
+It is easier to take deep breaths when sitting in an upright position.

 Smoking

 If you are a smoker, you may have an increased amount of phlegm after your operation.
 Stopping smoking before your operation will decrease the risk of chest problems now or in the future.
 It may be useful to use this time in hospital as an opportunity to give up.